JakobST1n/hoverbit-ble/README.md

 > Only tested on __Google Chrome__!
 Will __NOT__ work on Safari (as apple doesn't allow web bluetooth).
 I have not tested on IOS, but it should work with chrome there as well.

-The Micro:bit code for this project is not the most efficient, I have instead written in a object-oriented way instead.
-This is to make the code as readable and understandable as possible for more people.
+The Micro:bit code for this project is not the most efficient, object oriented and readable code is highly prioritized instead.

 ## Usage
 ### Flashing the micro:bit